 Uh uh, no way.
 I’m not doing that.
 The idea of forgiveness when we’re not ready for it has a way of bringing out the hurt child in all of us.
 “But it’s his fault!”, or “It’s not fair!”.

-Too often, the person who has caused harm seems undeserving of our forgiveness, and here’s the important part…
+Too often, it feels the person who has caused harm doesn’t deserve our forgiveness, and here’s the important part…

 Forgive them anyway.